Laurel Mills, Virginia

 Laurel Mills has a cohesive collection of mid-to-late-19th-century architectural resources associated with the Rappahannock Woolen Mills.
 The structures in the village represent the Greek Revival, Queen Anne, Italianate and Gothic Revival architectural forms.
 A group of three workers' houses dating to approximately 1840 features several common 1 1/2-story wood-framed houses with stone foundations, while the impressive mill ruins of the Rappahannock Woolen Mills Company represent early 20th-century industrial architecture.
 An old, red-frame general store continues to serve the neighborhood, offering groceries and other necessities as well as self-service fuel.
 The mill owner's large dwelling was located on a bluff overlooking the village below.
 This old mansion has a turret and wide porches, and is today a bed and breakfast.

 The compact village took advantage of local geographical features, including the Thornton River, which provided water power to run the mill.
 Laurel Mills appears today much as it did when the mill closed in 1927, with its buildings lining a single road that follows the topography, curving sharply near the western edge of the district at the bluff.

 Across the Thornton River on a hill once stood the historic mansion of "Laurel Hill."
-This mansion was built in the early 19th century by Major John Roberts, who served in the Revolutionary War and son of the aforementioned William Roberts, and whose family owned much land in the area, particularly on Battle Mountain and Battle Run which are to the east of Laurel Mills.
+This mansion was built in the early 19th century by Major John Roberts, who served in the Revolutionary War and was son of the aforementioned William Roberts, and whose family owned much land in the area, particularly on Battle Mountain and Battle Run which are to the east of Laurel Mills.
 "Laurel Hill" was home to this branch of the Roberts family until about 1850, when it was sold to the family of Puller Alexander Hughes.
 Unfortunately the mansion burned down in 1915 due to a defective flue in a modern kitchen which had been added to the structure.

 The Laurel Mills Historic District, covering the remains of the mill and other structures in the community, was added to the National Register of Historic Places in 2004.